Zerodha Brokerage Charges Review

 Zerodha Flat Rate Brokerage

-However, there is one exception to this.
+However, there is one great exception to this.
 Zerodha offers an absolutely free trading for delivery based equity transactions.
+Other than the equity options and the equity delivery segments, all the other segments have a common brokerage of 0.03% or Rs.
+20/executed order whichever is lower.

 Zerodha Brokerage Plan